 7/ Let a vendor help you.
 Please do not touch anything you have not bought and engage in minimal contact at each transaction.
 Point to the product that you would like, allow the vendor to bag it and set it down on the table before you pick it up.

 8/ Minimize payment handling.
 When possible, use touchless payment options like Venmo or Apple Pay.
-Our vendors are now required to offer a contactless payment option.
+The majority of our vendors offer a contactless payment option.
 If you are able, we encourage you to set up Venmo or Apple Pay on your smartphone before you arrive and use them as a payment method.
 If you do need to hold your card or exchange cash, we ask that you use exact change and that you place your payment on the table and the vendor will pick it up and no hand to hand transfer occurs.

 9/ Sanitizing regularly is required.
 When you enter the market you will be spritzed with hand sanitizer.
 Each vendor has sanitizer at their booth and we ask that all shoppers sanitize their hands between every transaction.
 Even if you purchased nothing at the market (in which case you should not be there), you touched something outside of your home and thus you should sanitize your hands frequently.